 What is the most important factor behind the customer service rollercoaster?
 The customer.
 When customers contact a support center, they get hassled by multiple call transfers and unhelpful support articles.
 Subsequently, they vent the pent-up rage on the agents.
 To make things worse, they post the experience on social media and put the reputation of your company in jeopardy.

 On the other hand, if they have a positive experience, they have the potential to turn into your brand evangelists.
 Here are some measures to ensure a positive customer experience:

-- Make the agents understand the importance of keeping their cool when dealing with irate customers.
+- Make agents understand the importance of keeping their cool when dealing with irate customers.

-- Equip the agent with data from different departments so that they can use it at the right time and soothe frayed nerves.
+- Equip agents with data from different departments so they can use it at the right time and soothe frayed nerves.

 - Improve the quality of self-help articles by closely observing keywords and forums.

 - Request customers to talk about how they felt during the interaction and what could be done to improve the service.

 Quite a lot of aspects affect the agents, who happen to be the backbone of the customer support system.
 Thanks to delays caused by a paucity of customer support articles, the agent can be a victim to the ire of the customer.
 Also, agents get frustrated by repeating a similar set of tasks every day.
 When they’re working on a ticket, they get irritated by the poor coordination between different teams.
 In addition, ticket overflow during holidays and release events can be a thorn in the flesh for many.
 Tackle the long list of woes by following some simple steps:

 - Draft articles immediately after an issue is spotted.